-I am pleased to submit for your consideration my Preliminary Budget, which includes the 2019-2020 Operating Budget and the 2019-2025 Capital Investment Program (CIP).
-My primary obligation is to deliver a balanced budget that reflects the Bellevue Council's long-standing commitment to fiscal stewardship and provides excellent services for residents and businesses.
+I am pleased to submit the Adopted Budget, which includes the 2019-2020 Operating Budget and the 2019-2025 Capital Investment Program (CIP).
+The budget reflects the Bellevue Council's long-standing commitment to fiscal stewardship and provides excellent services for residents and businesses.

 Community engagement and consideration of feedback are always central components in developing a budget that responds to the needs of the community.
 Feedback came in a variety of ways, including public meetings, neighborhood walks, public outreach on city projects, meetings with business and community groups, surveys and other tools.
-Additional opportunities for feedback are scheduled prior to Council action on the final budget, including a public hearing on November 19.